simmi30/lnd1/docs/macaroons.md

 ## Stateless initialization

-As mentioned above, by default `lnd` creates several macaroon files in its directory.
+As mentioned above, by default `broln` creates several macaroon files in its directory.
 These are unencrypted and in case of the `admin.macaroon` provide full access to the daemon.
-This can be seen as quite a big security risk if the `lnd` daemon runs in an environment that is not fully trusted.
+This can be seen as quite a big security risk if the `broln` daemon runs in an environment that is not fully trusted.

 The macaroon files are the only files with highly sensitive information that are not encrypted (unlike the wallet file and the macaroon database file that contains the [root key](../macaroons/README.md), these are always encrypted, even if no password is used).

-To avoid leaking the macaroon information, `lnd` supports the so called `stateless initialization` mode:
+To avoid leaking the macaroon information, `broln` supports the so called `stateless initialization` mode:
 * The three startup commands `create`, `unlock` and `changepassword` of `lncli` all have a flag called `--stateless_init` that instructs the daemon **not**